 August 26, 2020

 While trying to give the best to our work and personal lives, we often find ourselves facing a tangle of unrelenting demands compounded by the distraction of technological devices that hijack our attention.
 This retreat offers a pause—breathing space—and a chance to turn away from our computers, cameras, and not-so-smart phones, to recharge our capacity to create, and return to the roots of perception and inspiration.
 During early morning sits, extended day saunters, and quiet explorations, we will find the path back to what truly guides our lives.
-We’ll take pack lunches and head out from the lodge to spend…
+We’ll pack lunches and head out from the lodge to spend full…